stanleyeosakul/angular-pagination/README.md

 # Angular Pagination Example
 This project shows how to implement pagination in Angular as shown in the article [Angular 2/5 - Pagination Example with Logic like Google](http://jasonwatmore.com/post/2016/08/23/angular-2-pagination-example-with-logic-like-google) by *Jason Watmore*.
+His GitHub repo with his original project can be found [here](https://github.com/cornflourblue/angular2-pagination-example).

 <p align="center">
     <img width="500" height="358" src="./src/assets/png/homepage.png"><br>